You can find information on your timetable by clicking on your faculty or study programme tab.

 Schedules Astronomy & Physics master

-Due to COVID-19 there will be a 'hybrid' schedule.
-This means some courses take place remotely (prerecorded or live/interactive) and some courses are on campus.
-Please check the schedules carefully in order to know all details.
+Please check the schedules on a regular bases.
 Also check the Brightspace page of each course at the beginning of and during the semester in order to know the last details of a course.

 - Master's schedule 2020-'21 in pdf or xls